10 – 2013

-Primal Scream are one of Scotland’s longest running rock bands that have enjoyed a prolific career since their formation in Glasgow in 1982.
+Primal Scream is one of Scotland’s longest running rock bands that have enjoyed a prolific career since their formation in Glasgow in 1982.
 Fronted by Bobby Gillespie who is the band’s only constant member, they have had many line-up changes over the years and have experimented with a wide variety of different sounds.

 # 10 – 2013

 Opening up our top 10 Primal Scream songs list is a song from the band’s tenth album More Light released, as the title of this song would suggest, in 2013.
 Prior to the record’s release, bassist Mani had famously left to re-join the Stone Roses leaving guitarist Andrew Innes to see to bass duties during the recording.
 In many ways, the title is reflective, because it showed that the band was still musically relevant in the fourth decade of their career.

 Here we have one of the band’s heaviest and angriest tracks taken from 2000’s XTRMNTR.
 This album marked a resurgence in the band’s success, reaching number three on the Uk album charts and being very well received critically.
 Lyrically, the band is very fired up here with this track and its respective album being amongst their most politically charged material.
 It also took a different direction musically, having a more industrial sound to it.